The ceremony’s namesake has 40 years in the law enforcement field as a police officer and an educator.

 About SUNY Canton

-SUNY Canton offers a variety of career-driven bachelor’s degrees in addition to its associate and certificate programs.
-In the past year, the College added two new bachelor’s degrees and expanded its facilities with a new athletic center, nicknamed Roos House, and the Grasse River Suites Residence Hall.
-The College’s faculty members are noted for their professional real-world experience in addition to their academic credentials.
-SUNY Canton OnLine offers flexible and convenient online courses and programs.
-The College’s 14 athletic teams compete as provisional members of the NCAA Division III as well as the USCAA.
+SUNY Canton is Northern New York’s premier College for career-driven bachelor’s degrees, associate degrees and certificate programs.
+The College delivers quality hands-on programs in engineering technology, health, management, and public service to students in the North Country, New York State, and beyond.
+Faculty members are noted for their professional real-world experience in addition to their academic credentials.
+SUNY Canton OnLine offers hundreds of flexible and convenient courses as well as eight exclusively online bachelor’s degrees.
+The College’s 14 athletic teams compete in state-of-the-art facilities as provisional members of the NCAA Division III and the USCAA.